bcdannyboy/spreadfinder/README.md

 ### Notes

-- Iron Condors take **super** long right now
+- Iron Condors take **super** long right now.
 - Ensure you have a valid Tradier API token to fetch real-time options data.
-- Tradier API requests are rate limited to 60/minute.
+- Tradier API requests are rate-limited to 60/minute.
-- When calculating volatility, the monte-carlo simulation uses the GARCH model both with and without taking into account the DTE of the options you're searching for.
+- When calculating volatility, the Monte Carlo simulation uses the GARCH model both with and without taking into account the DTE of the options you're searching for.
 - When selling options, you typically want to identify spreads that are fairly priced or overpriced to maximize your return on risk.

 ### TODO

 - [ ] Better visualizations
 - [ ] More spreads
-- [ ] faster iron condors
-- [ ] Time-series forecasting for volatility and price estimates
-- [ ] More advanced option pricing models
-- [ ] greeks calculations / analysis
-- [ ] Probability of profit @ 21DTE
+- [ ] Better Backtesting
-  - 21 DTE management is a tastytrades recommendation